Offer on the site - how to create and display it?

 What should your website offer look like to be effective and impact potential customers?
 Learn about our ways to achieve this goal.

-The offer on the site is what is, probably, on all company sites on the Internet.
-This is not surprising, since that is exactly what companies are aiming for - to show what they have to offer their potential clients.
+The offer on the site is what is probably on all company sites on the Internet.
+This is not surprising, because this is precisely the goal of companies - to show what they can offer their potential customers.

 The problem, however, is that many offer pages don't really encourage collaboration.
-The most common disadvantages are:
+The most common flaws are:

 - lack of clarity on pricing